Jdduryea/Jamtools/README.md

 # Developer
 Jamtools was created by J.D.
 Duryea (duryea@bcm.edu).
 Please feel free to ask any questions, voice concerns, or suggest improvements!

+# Installation
+Installation is simple: just download the jamtools.py file and copy it to your working directory.

 # Functions
 Currently, Jamtools offers only a handful of functions, but I'm constantly adding more!
 These function have been useful to us at Waterland labs and hopefully they can help you too!